Norton vs AVG: which antivirus is better?

 Can I run AVG and Norton at the same time?

 It is not recommended to run both of these antivirus at the same time.
-If you run AVG and Norton simultaneously, you’ll experience conflicts between the two antivirus software.
+If you run AVG and Norton simultaneously, you’ll likely experience conflicts between the programs.
 Therefore, it’s not recommended to run these antivirus software together, since you’ll get unclear results and may cause security threats to your device.

 Is AVG any good?

 Yes, AVG is a good antivirus software.
 It offers reliable security, various features to protect your device and your information online.
-Additionally, it is easy to use and navigate, it isn’t too harsh on your computer systems.
-So, overall, it is a good antivirus, but it isn’t the best.
+Additionally, it's easy to use and navigate, it isn’t too harsh on your computer systems.
+So, overall, it's a good antivirus, but it isn’t the best.
 A better option is Norton antivirus.